facelessuser/coloraide/docs/src/markdown/color.md

 # The Color Object

 The `Color` object is where all the magic of ColorAide happens and provides access to all the color manipulation methods available.
-The `Color` object is used to represent a given color within a particular color space, and in order to perform most operations, you will need to create a color instance to begin.
+The `Color` object is used to represent a given color within a particular color space.
+In order to perform most operations, you will need to create a color instance to begin.

 There are a number of ways to instantiate new colors.
-Here we will cover basic creating, cloning, and updating of the `Color` class object and a few other class specific topics.
+Here we will cover the basics of creating colors, cloning colors, converting colors, and a few other `Color` class specific topics.

 ## Importing